jewelux/Talking-Remote-Controller-LX1WJ/README.md

 The **Talking Remote Controller** is an accessibility-oriented remote control for amateur radio transceivers.
 All interaction and radio status feedback is provided through spoken audio output, enabling operation without visual reference.
+It is inspired by earlier projects like Hampod and Digimatel 2000.

 Version **1.0** defines a stable control and speech architecture.
 The project remains actively developed, extended, and documented.